 Several Frameworks or content managers (CMS) offer validation or optimization tools.
 Below you have some examples.

 The “Site Health” tool is a recommendation tool that broadly analyzes your WordPress installation and tells you if your site is safe or not.
 The screen is similar to the screenshot below.
 In addition, this tool can provide advice and details on some good practices in WordPress development.

 Magento offers the possibility of analyzing its site for free via https://magento.com/security.
 The principle of use is basic:

 - Start the site analysis.

 Once your site is analyzed, you will have a security report in PDF format.
 The screenshot below is an example of a scan result.

-Several tools can help you validate that your website has been well-developed.
-However, you can take the suggestions into account to lay the foundations.
-If you wish to have expert input for further analysis, you can contact us.
-For example, we will establish PDF reports on the performance, security or SEO of your site.
+Numerous tools can help you validate that your website has been well-developed.
+First, however, you can consider the suggestions to lay the foundations.
+You can contact us if you wish to have expert input for further analysis.
+For example, we will establish PDF reports on your site’s performance, security, or SEO.